Simatwa/fdown-api/README.md

 options:
-  -h, --help            show this help message and exit -d, --dir DIR         Directory for saving the video to -
+  -h, --help            show this help message and exit -d, --dir PATH        Directory for saving the video to -
-                        /home/smartwa/
+                        /home/smartwa/git/smartwa/fdown-api
-  -o, --output OUTPUT   Filename under which to save the video to - random -q, --quality normal|hd
+  -o, --output PATH     Filename under which to save the video to - random -q, --quality normal|hd
                         Video download quality - hd -t, --timeout TIMEOUT
                         Http request timeout in seconds - 20 -c, --chunk-size chunk-size
-                        Chunk-size for downloading files in KB - 512 -p, --proxy PROTOCOL ADDRESS PROTOCOL ADDRESS
-                        Http request proxy - None --resume              Resume an incomplete download - False --quiet               Do not stdout any informational messages - False --version             show program's version number and exit
+                        Chunk-size for downloading files in KB - 512 --resume              Resume an incomplete download - False --quiet               Do not stdout any informational messages - False --version             show program's version number and exit